Butterfly Pose (Baddha Konasana)

 Half Butterfly Pose

-• Sit comfortably on the floor with your legs extended in front.
+• Sit comfortably on the floor with your legs extended in front of you.

 • Now, instead of bringing both feet inside, just bring one foot closer to your groin.